-For the specific steps, go to Analyze your on-premises group policy objects (GPO) using Group Policy analytics in Microsoft Intune.
+For the specific steps, go to Import and analyze your on-premises GPOs using Group Policy analytics in Intune.

 This feature is in public preview.
-For more information, go to Public preview in Microsoft Intune.
+For more information on what that means, go to Public preview in Microsoft Intune.

 Review and migrate your GPOs to a Settings Catalog policy

 After you import your GPOs, review the settings that can be migrated.
 Remember, some settings don't make sense on cloud native endpoints, like Windows 10/11 devices.
-After they've been reviewed, you can migrate the settings to a Settings Catalog policy.
+After you review them, you can migrate the settings to a Settings Catalog policy.

-In the Microsoft Intune admin center, select Devices > Group Policy analytics (preview).
+In the Microsoft Intune admin center, select Devices > Group Policy analytics.